PrimeTimeTran/next-blog/data/blog/git/partial-add.md

 ---
-title: 'How to stage part of a dirty file'
+title: How to stage part of a dirty file
-date: '2023-04-28'
+date: 2023-04-28
-tags: ['git']
+tags: ['Git']
 draft: false
-summary: 'When we want to commit part of a file to git we can!'
+summary: When we want to commit part of a file to git we can!
 layout: PostSimple
 bibliography: references-data.bib
 canonicalUrl: